 Our alumni are within organizations as Swedbank, Nordea, Uppsala Clinical Research, First Derivatives, Cinnober Financial Technology, Qliro, Massive Entertaiment, State Street, Ernst and Young etc.

 Career day for mathematicians

 The Department of Mathematics organizes a career day for math students once a year.
-The event takes place in April and the students get the opportunity to meet alumni, hear about their work and ask questions.
-All students who study at the bachelor's and the master's program in mathematics will be invited to the event by email.
+Here the students get the opportunity to meet alumni, hear about their work and ask questions.
+Students at the bachelor's and the master's programmes in mathematics will be invited to the event by email.
 Graduate students are also welcome.

 If you want to find a job that suits you, you need to be active and explore the labour market.